jgezelscorp/terraform/README.md

 ## Objective

-This is a test of the .MD language structure
+This is a test of the .MD language structure and capabilities.

+ * Adding a Picture

 ![hippo](https://github.githubassets.com/images/modules/logos_page/Octocat.png)

 ---